Help

 Q) How do you add a blank tile?

 A) A blank tile can be added to the rack as a space, using the space bar.
-You can also indicate that a tile on the board was a blank by pressing the space bar when the tile is selected.
+You can also indicate that a tile on the board was a blank by selecting the tile and pressing the space bar.
 This can be important as a blank tile on the board will affect the scoring.

-Q) How can I customize the board, rack length and tile scores to match those of Wordscraper, Lexulous or other games?
+Q) How can I customize the board, rack length and tile scores to match those of the game I am playing?

 A) You can set your own bonus squares by pressing the number keys with a board square selected.
 For example, pressing 2 will cycle between a double letter and double word score.
 To clear a bonus, press 1.

-Press the "Game Design" button to customize the tile scores and distributions and change the number of tiles on the rack.
+Click on the "Game Design" tab to customize the tile scores and distributions and change the number of tiles on the rack.

 Q) How do you calculate the strategic value of a move?